 Northern Illinois has some of the highest levels of radon.
-Have Indoor Science do radon testing in your Chicago area home, office or daycare center by calling us at (312) 920-9393.
+Have Indoor Science do radon testing in your Chicago area home, daycare center, or other building type by calling us at (312) 920-9393.

 What is radon?

 Radon is a naturally occurring soil gas that causes lung cancer.
 Unfortunately, radon is colorless and odorless so the only way to know if you have high concentrations is to perform a test.
 Some areas in Illinois are known to have higher natural concentrations than others, but everyone is encouraged to test.
-You can read our blog post on “Why Should I Test My Home for Radon?” if you need more convincing.
-In that article you’ll learn that your risk of getting lung cancer from radon is about the same risk of dying in a car crash if your levels are at 4 picoCuries/liter.
+Despite what your real estate agent may tell you, radon can even be high inside the City of Chicago not just in the suburbs!
+Your risk of getting lung cancer from radon is about the same risk of dying in a car crash if your levels are at 4 picoCuries/liter.
 You wear a seat-belt and you should test your home, school or office for radon.

 Radon comes into your building through small cracks and crevices in the foundation or through openings for mechanical, electrical, and plumbing services.